 Top 10 things to do in Reykjavík

 City slickers and outdoors enthusiasts alike can’t fail to be charmed by Reykjavík.
 Nestled in a sheltered bay in southwest Iceland, with a dramatic mountain view to the north and the sleekly designed Harpa Concert Hall dominating the harbour, Reykjavík offers all the delights of a vibrant city break.
-A trip here offers the chance to experience Iceland’s natural wonders like the enchanting Northern Lights.
+A trip here is packed with things to do, including the chance to experience Iceland’s natural wonders like the enchanting Northern Lights.

-With a reputation for culinary creativity, world-class festivals, and an excellent art and design scene, Reykjavík combines the contemporary cool of a cutting-edge city with unparalleled access to Iceland’s natural attractions.
+With a reputation for culinary creativity, world-class festivals, and an excellent art and design scene, Reykjavík combines the contemporary cool of a cutting-edge city with unparalleled access to Iceland’s top sights.

 One of the best things to do from Reykjavík is hunt for the Aurora Borealis, the infamous natural phenomenon that causes the sky to light up with streaks of dancing colours.
 The effect is caused by solar particles ionising in the Earth’s atmosphere and while green is the most common colour spotted in the sky, you could be lucky enough to see purples, reds, pinks, oranges, and blues take over the heavens too.
 The best time to see the Northern Lights in Iceland is between September and April on a dark and cloudless night.
 You’ll want to escape from the light pollution of Reykjavík but tours from the capital can be easily arranged.